-U.S. Defense Secretary Leon Panetta is downplaying the prospect of so-called “sequestration” cuts to the ’s budget.
+U.S. Defense Secretary Leon Panetta is downplaying the prospect of so-called “sequestration” cuts to the Pentagon’s budget.

 “Sequester is not a real crisis, but an artificial crisis,” Panetta says, adding that Congress deliberately “put a gun to its head” with the Budget Control Act, which forces across-the-board spending cuts if lawmakers fail to make sufficient progress in reducing the U.S. federal budget deficit.

 “It forces them to make decisions and if they don’t, the gun goes off,” Panetta says.
 But he adds: “I am confident Republicans and Democrats will find a way to de-trigger this artificial crisis.
 Both sides recognize that sequestration would be a disaster.”